avalon60/OraTAPI/README.md

 - **Auto-Maintained Column Support**: Offers a flexible solution for managing auto-maintained columns, either through generated triggers or configurable column expressions.
 - **Organised Output**: Output files are neatly arranged in staging directories for streamlined deployment.
 - **Error Handling**: Configurable behaviour for handling missing tables, with options to skip or halt processing.
-- **Connection Manager**: Includes a connection manager (similar to named connections in SQLcl), allowing credentials to be securely stored and used transparently.
+- **Connection Manager**: Includes a connection manager (similar to named connections in SQLcl), allowing password and OCI IAM token connections to be stored and used transparently.

 ### Limitations
 LDAP-based connections require thick mode.

 Wallet-based connections can work in thin mode, but if the target database requires Oracle Native Network Encryption or checksumming, you must use thick mode with Oracle Instant Client.

+OCI IAM database token connections use token and private-key files maintained outside OraTAPI.
+OraTAPI reads these files but never creates or renews them.
+Thin mode requires an `ewallet.pem` file and its wallet password when the PEM is encrypted.
+Thick mode requires `cwallet.sso` and a compatible Oracle Instant Client.

 To configure thick mode, OraTAPI can use any of the following: